Brooklyn Immersionists: Brooklyn as a new avant-garde

-Along with other neighborhood-centered arts movements, such as the Jazz and film scenes in neighboring Fort Greene, Immersionism played a significant role in helping to move New York's cultural cutting edge eastward.
+Along with other neighborhood-centered arts movements, such as the Jazz and film scenes in neighboring Fort Greene, Immersionism helpied to move New York's cultural cutting edge eastward.
 In 2019, two decades after the creative transformation of Williamsburg, Joseph Giovanni acknowledged the shift in the Architectural Record:

 "[Brooklyn has] taken the baton of avant-gardism from Manhattan and run with it at uncatchable speeds.
 Manhattan was stuck.
 Many arts lovers hankered to be on the far side of the East River, living in other zip codes."